ridgeworks/pPEGpl/README.md

 #### A Formal Grammar for SWI-Prolog Syntax

-Fo a more extensive example, see the `Examples` directory fo a formal specification of the SWI-Prolog syntax (current as of March, 2022), including a small semantic analyser which converts the *ptree* result to the corresponding Prolog terms.
+For a more extensive example, see the `Examples` directory fo a formal specification of the SWI-Prolog syntax (current as of March, 2022), including a small semantic analyser which converts the *ptree* result to the corresponding Prolog terms.
 This has been fairly extensively tested including all files in the `swipl boot` directory and the (almost 200) top level files in the `library`.
+The biggest obstacle to its use is ensuring the the necessary operators are defined prior to parsing a file.
+(It's just a parser so only pre-existing operators are recognized.)

-This parser is not intended to be used as an alternative to the builtin parser, but having a complete, concise, and testable specification of the SWIP syntax is valuable in its own right (not to mention its value as documentation).
+This parser is not intended to be used as an alternative to the builtin parser, but having a complete, concise, and testable specification of the SWIP syntax is valuable in its own right (not to mention its intrinsic value as documentation).

 #### `pPEG` Performance